Skyward (film)

 Skyward is a 1980 American made-for-television drama film starring Bette Davis, Howard Hesseman, Marion Ross, Suzy Gilstrap, Clu Gulager and Lisa Whelchel.
 It was directed by Ron Howard, written by Nancy Sackett and broadcast on NBC on November 20, 1980.

 Plot

-Bette Davis stars as a flight instructor at an old Texas airport.
+Billie Dupree is a flight instructor at an old Texas airport.
 When a young girl in a wheelchair finds the airport by watching gliders fly, she decides she wants to learn how to fly.
 Davis teaches her to fly with some special controls adapted for her disability.
 Howard Hesseman is an aircraft repair service mechanic trying desperately to get an old airplane back in the air.
 The three, together, put the young girl and the old plane up in the air.